Critical surface phase behavior governs hydrophobic attraction between extended solutes: Scaling properties of the solvation layer width

 \subsubsection{Weakly attractive solute-water interactions}

-Real apolar solutes exhibit weak attraction for water~\cite{Rein_ten_Wolde:2002} via dispersion forces, with the well-depth $\varepsilon_{sw}$ of the attractive solute-water potential $u_{sw}(r_{sw})$ serving as an inverse measure of the solute's hydrophobicity.
-To understand the change in the potential range with increasing $\varepsilon_{sw}$, we reference previous results for the dependence of the solvation layer width of an isolated solute on the solute-water attractive strength~\cite{CoeEvansWildingPRL2022,Coe2023}.
-These show that attraction engenders an additional positive $T$-dependent and $\ell$-dependent term in the expression for $\delta p^\prime$, denoted $g(\varepsilon_{sw},\ell)$, i.e.
+Real apolar solutes attract water weakly via dispersion forces~\cite{Rein_ten_Wolde:2002}, with the solute–water well depth $\varepsilon_{sw}$ serving as an inverse measure of hydrophobicity.
+Binding potential studies show that increasing $\varepsilon_{sw}$ modifies the solvation layer width and introduces an additional positive $T$- and $\ell$-dependent contribution to $\delta p^\prime$, denoted $g(\varepsilon_{sw},\ell)$~\cite{CoeEvansWildingPRL2022,Coe2023}:

-$g(\varepsilon_{sw},\ell)$ is an effective inward pressure on the interface between the solvation shell and the bulk liquid, which is proportional to $\epsilon_{sw}$, and we shall refer to as the `attraction pressure'.
-Within the binding potential framework, it arises from the interaction energy between the solute and the water \cite{Coe2023,CoeThesis}.
-As $\ell$ increases and the denser bulk liquid retreats from the solute, this interaction energy (and the resulting effective pressure on the interface) decreases.
-Accordingly $g(\varepsilon_{sw},\ell)$ is a decreasing function of $\ell$.
+Here $g(\varepsilon_{sw},\ell)$ acts as an effective inward `attraction pressure’ on the solvation shell–bulk interface, proportional to $\varepsilon_{sw}$~\cite{Coe2023,CoeThesis}.
+As $\ell$ grows and bulk liquid recedes from the solute, this pressure decreases, making $g(\varepsilon_{sw},\ell)$ a monotonically decreasing function of $\ell$.

 The precise form of the $\ell$ dependence of $g(\varepsilon_{sw},\ell)$ rests on the asymptotic character of the solute-solvent and solvent-solvent interactions, eg. for long-ranged solute-water dispersion interactions, one finds $g(\varepsilon_{sw},\ell)=b(T)\varepsilon_{sw}\ell^{-3}$ with $b(T)=b_0(\varrho_l-\varrho_v)$, a weakly decreasing function of $T$~\cite{Coe2023}.
 For truncated dispersion interactions, or an exponentially decaying solute-water interaction potential, $g(\varepsilon_{sw},\ell)$ is expected to decay exponentially with $\ell$.
 However, it will be sufficient for our immediate purposes that $g(\varepsilon_{sw},\ell)$ is positive and a decreasing function of $\ell$ and of $T$.